 Communication Interception.
 When an application receives an unexpected positive response from the public DNS, the application potentially attempts communications with the entity associated with the IP address.
 In the case of communication disruption, the communication is rejected or goes unanswered, either because the IP address is unreachable or there is no service responding on the port in question.
 However, if the IP address is reachable and responsive, the outcome is communication interception.
 In the case where the service exists, but the content returned is identified by the user or system as unexpected, the behavior and content would provide a basis for investigation.
 A more harmful scenario is when the content returned is intended to impersonate legitimate content, with the objective of obtaining sensitive information, such as credentials or proprietary information.
 While the first scenario is likely accidental, the second is related to explicit exploit attempts.
 Harm in these cases ranges from that associated with disruption to loss of sensitive information.

 While these threats are described separately, a user can experience harm in more than one of these categories simultaneously.
 For example, active surveillance might lead to intentional interception.
+Even if DNSSEC is deployed, a user may experience either or both communication disruption or interception.

 Reported Harm